Skip to main content

 Festive

-Layers of phyllo pastry filled with chopped nuts (walnuts, pistachios), held together with syrup or honey.
-Egyptian version less sweet than Turkish or Greek.
-Ottoman influence on Egyptian cuisine.
-Cut into diamond or square shapes.
-Sweet shops specialty.
-Served with tea or coffee.
+Sheets of phyllo packed with chopped walnuts and pistachios and bound with syrup or honey.
+The Egyptian version runs less sweet than Turkish or Greek baklava, a holdover from Ottoman influence on the country's cooking.
+Sweet shops cut it into diamonds or squares and serve it with tea or coffee.

 vegetarianContains: WheatContains: Tree Nuts